 New high-speed data technology demonstrated on an F-15E slashed the time it takes to transfer the image of a target from the aircraft to a Joint Direct Attack Munition on its wing to one-half second from 11-12 sec.
 The modification allows data rates to be increased by up to 40 times on existing wiring in strike aircraft.
 It's not an optimum solution because it decreases the power of the signal through attenuation and degrades signal-to-noise ratios.
 But about $1 million per aircraft ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Old Wiring Recycled as a High-Speed Information Conduit for Tactical Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Old Wiring Recycled as a High-Speed Information Conduit for Tactical Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.